-1. Did your institution originate wires on behalf of an unaffiliated depository institution during calendar year 2020 (i.e., correspondent volume)?
+1. Did your institution originate wires on behalf of an unaffiliated depository institution during calendar year 2021 (i.e., correspondent volume)?

-If your answer to this question is No, please skip item 1.a below.
+If your answer to this question is "No," please report "Not applicable" for item 1.a below.

 1.a If your answer is "Yes" to item 1 above, are you able to exclude these volumes from your answers below?